Fluency in Spanish is an asset in today’s job market. It’s especially crucial in the business, economic, media, and political worlds. Why?

 - It’s the primary language in 21 countries.

 - It's the second most common language after Mandarin, and the most popular second language after English.

 - More than 38 million people in the United States alone speak Spanish.

 Spanish speakers have a competitive edge.
 And at Suffolk, the major is about more than simply mastering the language.
 You’ll become culturally fluent, too.
 Students can explore our own collection of films and instructional videos, write for our online news magazine, "Entérate," or participate in our weekly conversation sessions, "Tertulias," run by tutors who come from all regions of the Spanish-speaking world.
-Some students choose to double major in Latin American & Caribbean Studies, complementing their Spanish major with further cultural study and analysis.

 Spanish majors study literature, history, politics, and economics.
 Upon graduation, you’re poised to enter any number of fields that require bilingual workers, from nonprofits to international organizations like the Peace Corps.
 Other students go on to law school, hoping to provide legal services to non-native speakers.